-Settlement Agreements usually provide for a contribution of £350-£500 plus VAT but we sometimes receive costs from the employer of up to £2,000-£3,000 plus VAT in particularity contentious cases.
+Settlement Agreements usually provide for a contribution of £350-£500 plus VAT but we sometimes receive costs from the employer of up to £2,000-£3,000 plus VAT in particularly contentious cases.

 We are more than happy to have a free initial chat with you to point you in the right direction.

 We advise that you ask for a financial contribution from your employer so that we are able to fully assess your situation.
-In the event of the employer refusing or their contribution being inadequate, we offer an initial discounted assessment service where our hourly rate is set at our initial one hour discounted rate of £150 plus VAT.
-We will provide an estimate of how many hours we will need to asses your case and how much this will cost once we have received your papers.
+In the event of the employer refusing or their contribution being inadequate, we will provide an estimate of how many hours we will need to assess your case.
+We will give you a more accurate estimate about how much this will cost once we have received your papers.

-Where negotiations break down, we may be able to offer a no-win, no-fee agreement, sometimes called a Damages Based Agreement.
+Where negotiations break down, we may be able to offer a Damages Based Agreement.
 This is where we receive a percentage of any compensation you receive, as a result of taking further action.
 This may include bringing a formal grievance or issuing proceedings.

-Our COT3 Agreement solicitors will advise on the fairness of the sums offered and the tax implications.
+Our experienced COT3 solicitors will advise on the fairness of the sums offered and the tax implications.